Strona główna/EASTERN EUROPE. Noble impulse of logistics

 Migration challenges

-The humanitarian aid for Ukrainian refugees deserves attention in the context of current migrations to Europe from Africa and Middle East, as well as prospective climate migrations.
+The humanitarian aid for Ukrainian refugees deserves attention in the context of current migrations to Europe from Africa and the Middle East, as well as prospective climate migrations.
 In Europe, there have been debates for many years about who should take refugees in and in exchange for what benefits.
 It turns out that respecting human rights is not that easy if many people need help at once.

-What happens then is resources begin to run out or you grow afraid you will have to share them with others.
+What happens then is that resources begin to run out or you grow afraid you will have to share them with others.
 The consequence is a competition between the groups that need these resources.
-And so a natural reaction of the majority is to deprecate the needs of the minority, even if the minority is objectively small and in a much more difficult situation than the majority, as in the case of immigrants or refugees.
+And so, a natural reaction of the majority is to deprecate the needs of the minority, even if the minority is objectively small and in a much more difficult situation than the majority, as in the case of immigrants or refugees.

 Moral challenges